The Girl Who Was Death: Plot summary

 A cricket match ends in a player (Colonel Hawke-Englishe) being assassinated with a bomb disguised as a cricket ball.
 Number Six is on an operational assignment, but it is unclear whether this is "real time", pre-The Village, or possibly another induced hallucination.

 Secret messages are passed to him at a shoeshine box.
 In a record shop, he receives an assignment to find a Professor Schnipps who has been working on a rocket that will destroy all of London.
 It turns out that Colonel Hawke-Englishe was investigating the matter, which is why he was assassinated.
 He picks up where Colonel Hawke-Englishe left off in another match, but manages to avoid the same fate.
 He finds a note to meet a mysterious person at the local pub; while there, he drinks from a glass that says You have just been poisoned.
-He then starts to drink numerous spirits to try and vomit out the poison.
+He then starts to drink numerous spirits to vomit out the poison.

 When he goes to the restroom, he gets another message to meet at the Turkish bath.
-While he is relaxing, a mysterious figure places a plastic dome over his head and locks his stall.
+While he is relaxing, a mysterious figure locks his stall and places a plastic dome over his head.
 Avoiding death, he now gets another message to go to the carnival, to the local fight.
-Number Six dresses up in a Sherlock Holmes costume with deerstalker hat and cape, with moustache and mutton chop sideburns.

-At the fight, he is picked for the next match and told by his opponent to go to the tunnel of love.
+At the fight, he is picked for the next match and told by his opponent (whom he beats) to go to the tunnel of love.
 He then hears the voice of a woman, which is a recording in his boat that is rigged with explosives.
-He tracks down, and is tracked by, a seductive woman called Sonia, alias "Death".
-She leaves the amusement park with Number Six in pursuit.
+He tracks down, and is tracked by, a seductive woman called Sonia, who identifies herself as "Death".
+She drives away from the amusement park, with Number Six in pursuit.

 They come to an abandoned village, where Sonia has set traps.
-He successfully evades all of them, goes into a shed to avoid being shot, and rides a bulldozer.
-Sonia destroys it with a rocket launcher and departs.
+He successfully evades all of them, goes into a shed to avoid being shot, and drives a bulldozer to try to reach Sonia.
+Sonia destroys it with a rocket launcher and departs, assuming she has killed Number Six.

-Eventually, after faking his death, Number Six tracks Sonia to a lighthouse where Schnipps (dressed as Napoleon) and his associates are based.
+Number Six tracks Sonia to a lighthouse where Schnipps (dressed as Napoleon) and his associates are based.
 His lieutenants are dressed in Grande Armée uniforms and represent an apparently anti-London alliance composed of Scottish, Welsh, Irish, and Northern (particularly Yorkshire) marshals.

-Number Six sabotages their firearms and hand grenades, rigging them to backfire or malfunction.
+Number Six sabotages their firearms and German-style grenades, rigging them to backfire or malfunction.
 Captured, Number Six is tied up and left inside the lighthouse, which is revealed to be the rocket.
-As it is about to launch, he escapes and the rocket blows up without launching, killing his adversaries.
+As it is about to launch, he frees himself and desperately manipulates the rocket's controls, causing it to blow up without launching, killing his enemies, while he escapes in their boat.